hangrybear666/10-devops-bootcamp__kubernetes/README.md

 - A simple app with ConfigMap File and Secret File Volume Mounting for initializing containers with custom files
 - Managed k8s cluster on Linode running a replicated StatefulSet application with multiple nodes and attached persistent storage volumes using Helm Charts
 - Deployment of a custom NodeJS-application image published and pulled from AWS ECR, with mongodb and mongo-express pods & services running
-- Deployment of 11 replicated microservices with best-practice k8s configuration in a Linode Manages Kubernetes Cluster
+- Deployment of 11 replicated microservices with best-practice configuration via single k8s.yaml file
-- Deployment of 11 replicated microservices with Helm install commands bundled in a bash script
+- Deployment of 11 replicated microservices with several helm install commands bundled in a bash script
-- Deployment of 11 replicated microservices with Helmfile
+- Deployment of 11 replicated microservices with single helmfile apply command

 The bonus projects are:
 - An ArgoCD deployment in Kubernetes following GitOps principles for declarative configuration versioning and storage.